BrascoMarketing/Kevin-s-React-App-Tracker/README.md

 - Navigate forward or backward through days to review or add logs
 - All data stored locally in your browser's LocalStorage (no account required)
 - Dark Mode Only UI (because light mode is banned here)
+- Easily Backup/Restore all of your data (exercises, workout history, categories, EVERYTHING!)

 ## Components